Hidden Gem #50: Wake in Fright a.k.a. Outback (1971, Australia/U.S.A.)

 Director: Ted Kotcheff

-A school teacher from the U.K. receives the culture shock of a lifetime when a planned brief stopover in an Aussie mining town becomes a one way ticket to "self loathing hell" and for us one of the most personally gripping horror stories ever filmed.
+A bonded school teacher who dreams of life in London, receives the culture shock of a lifetime when a planned brief stopover in an Aussie mining town becomes a one way ticket to "self loathing hell" and for us one of the most personally gripping horror stories ever witnessed.

 Hidden Gem #49: Special Section a.k.a.
 Section spéciale (1975, France/Italy/West Germany)

-Less melodramatic than the director's better known Z (1969) and Missing (1982), this straightforwardly powerful account of judicial corruption is based on a true story that took place in Nazi occupied France during World War II.
+Less melodramatic than the director's better known Missing (1982) and Music Box (1989) this straightforwardly powerful account of judicial corruption is based on a true story that took place in Nazi occupied France during World War II.